-- 3.55 To comply with relevant legislation relating to the operation and maintenance of network utilities. - 3.56 To consider new network utilities as restricted activities and according to this plan's objectives and policies and those policies in the Regional Parks Network Management Plan for assessing activities. - 3.57 Easement options for network utilities will be negotiated on a case-by-case basis. - 3.58 Applications for the construction of public works and utilities in the park may be approved provided: - The proposed development offers benefits to the region that outweigh any possible adverse effects on the park; or - There is no reasonable alternative site, route or method; and - The application is consistent with the Regional Parks Network Management Plan.
-Applications for the construction of new network utilities will also be assessed in accordance with policies 75-84 "assessing effects of activities and use" of the Regional Parks Network Management Plan; and - Any approval for a public utility in the park shall be conditional upon Regional Council staff being empowered to: enter; inspect; require maintenance or upgrading; approve design and colour scheme of all structures (excluding the National Grid); require the restoration and maintenance of sites after the completion of work; require power cables and telephone lines to be placed underground; and any other reasonable conditions. - 3.59 A fee may be charged or a bond may be required for the construction of utility works.
-Mitigation or compensation may also be required for public network utilities within, occupying, or crossing the park.
+- 3.55 To comply with relevant legislation relating to the operation and maintenance of network utilities. - 3.56 To consider new network utilities as restricted activities and according to this plan's objectives and policies and those policies in the Regional Parks Network Management Plan for assessing activities. - 3.57 To negotiate easement options for network utilities on a case-by-case basis. - 3.58 To approve applications for the construction of public works and utilities in the park provided: - The proposed development offers benefits to the region that outweigh any possible adverse effects on the park; or - There is no reasonable alternative site, route or method; and - The application is consistent with the Regional Parks Network Management Plan.
+Applications for the construction of new network utilities will also be assessed in accordance with policies 75-84 "assessing effects of activities and use" of the Regional Parks Network Management Plan; and - Any approval for a public utility in the park shall be conditional upon Regional Council staff being empowered to: enter; inspect; require maintenance or upgrading; approve design and colour scheme of all structures (excluding the National Grid); require the restoration and maintenance of sites after the completion of work; require power cables and telephone lines to be placed underground; and any other reasonable conditions. - 3.59 To charge a fee or require a bond where appropriate for the construction of network utilities within, occupying, or crossing the park.

-- 3.60 Where appropriate, network utilities should be sited underground. - 3.61 To ensure that all trees and vegetation planted near the high voltage transmission line comply (including when maturity is reached) with the Electrical (Hazards from Trees) Regulations 2003
+3.60 To site network utilities underground where appropriate.

+3.61 To ensure that all trees and vegetation planted near the high voltage transmission line comply (including when maturity is reached) with the Electrical (Hazards from Trees) Regulations 2003.